-- [ProxyUserID] is the ID your application uses to log into the proxy server. - [Region] is the AWS region of the Athena instance that you want to connect to. - [S3Path] is the path of the Amazon S3 location where you want to store query results, prefixed by s3://. - [VPC Endpoint] is the endpoint URL for your Virtual Private Cloud. - [YourAccessKey] is the access key provided by your AWS account. - [YourCredProviderPassword] is your password for your credentials provider service. - [YourCredProviderUserName] is your user name for your crendetials provider service. - [YourProfileName] is the name of the IAM profile to use for authentication. - [YourSecretKey] is the secret key provided by your AWS account. - [YourTenantID] is the the Azure AD-provided unique ID associated with your Athena application.
+- [ProxyUserID] is the ID your application uses to log into the proxy server. - [Region] is the AWS region of the Athena instance that you want to connect to. - [RoleSessionName] is the name of the assumed role session. - [SAMLURL] is the URL for the resource on the identity provider's website when using the SAML services through a browser plugin. - [S3Path] is the path of the Amazon S3 location where you want to store query results, prefixed by s3://. - [VPC Endpoint] is the endpoint URL for your Virtual Private Cloud. - [YourAccessKey] is the access key provided by your AWS account. - [YourCredProviderPassword] is your password for your credentials provider service. - [YourCredProviderUserName] is your user name for your crendetials provider service. - [YourProfileName] is the name of the IAM profile to use for authentication. - [YourSecretKey] is the secret key provided by your AWS account. - [YourTenantID] is the the Azure AD-provided unique ID associated with your Athena application. - [WebIdentityToken] is the JSON web token generated after OAuth authentication from Azure Active directory.